 He still remembers the tatty net area and the overpowering smell of rubber from the matting on the floor and behind the stumps.
 Maybe he thought about a lost cause and decided not to waste his precious knowledge on a hopeless case.

-He doubts that and suspects that the fault was all mines.
+He doubts that and suspects that the fault was all mine.
 Many more deserving cases benefited from his tutelage, and a veritable Who’s Who of world cricket passed through those unprepossessing doors to emerge as better cricketers.
 And to show that it was not only bowlers he could improve, but both Viv Richards and Andy Roberts were also sent to Wandsworth on their arrival in England as budding overseas professionals.

 No doubt that great Surrey supporter and former Prime Minister, John Major, felt that the time was then right for someone as well-known for his longevity as Alf Gover to be rewarded for a lifetime of contributions to the game.

-‘Dad’ Weir was also the oldest survivor Aucklander Lindsay ‘Dad Weir became the oldest surviving Test cricketer in the world following the death in England, of fast bowler Alf Gover.
+‘Dad’ Weir was also the oldest survivor.
+Aucklander Lindsay ‘Dad Weir became the oldest surviving Test cricketer in the world following the death in England, of fast bowler Alf Gover.
 Gordon Lindsay “Dad” Weir, who was the world’s oldest surviving Test cricketer at 95 years and 151 days, died in Auckland in 2003.

-He was called into the second Test and scored 3 and 21 in the drawn match.
-He won his selection after making an outstanding start to his first-class career which he began as a 19-year-old.
-New Zealand’s players only had three first-class matches a season if there was no touring team and in his second season he scored the first of 10 first-class centuries, 106 not out, against Otago.
+He was called into the second test and scored 3 and 21 in the drawn match.
+He won his selection after making an outstanding start to his first-class career, which he began as a 19-year-old.
+New Zealand’s players only had three first-class matches a season if there was no touring team, and in his second season, he scored the first of 10 first-class centuries, 106 not out, against Otago.

-It was his second century, 105 against Canterbury, in the 1929-30 seasons that were directly responsible for his Test selection.
-In the following summer, he made up for a first-innings duck and scored centuries against Canterbury and Wellington to assure himself of inclusion in the 1931 side to England under the captaincy of Tom Lowry.
+It was his second century, 105 against Canterbury, in the 1929–30 seasons that were directly responsible for his Test selection.
+In the following summer, he made up for a first-inning duck and scored centuries against Canterbury and Wellington to assure himself of inclusion in the 1931 side to England under the captaincy of Tom Lowry.

 Weir completed his 1,000 runs on tour, but overall his average of 25.87 was lower than he might have expected and was the result of not being able to score as freely as he liked to in the foreign conditions.
 He played all three Tests but only managed 96 runs at 24.00.
 However, he prospered when returning home.